 The sunroof will also operate up to 45 seconds after the ignition has been turned OFF.
 The sunroof operation will be canceled if either of the front doors are opened during the 45 second time period.

 ELECTRICAL POWER OUTLETS

-There is a standard 12-Volt power outlet located in the instrument panel for added convenience.
-This outlet can power cell phones, electronics and other low power devices.
+There is a standard 12 Volt (13 Amp) power outlet located in the instrument panel for added convenience.
+This power outlet can power cellular phones, electronics and other low power devices.